SaltineChips/endox/doc/tor.md

 configure Tor.

-1. Run ENDO behind a Tor proxy
+1. Run Endox-Coin behind a Tor proxy
 ---------------------------------

-The first step is running ENDO behind a Tor proxy.
+The first step is running Endox-Coin behind a Tor proxy.
 This will already make all outgoing connections be anonimized, but more is possible.

 -proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy